wavefrontHQ/docs/pages/doc/introduction.md

 server goes down.
 The alerting functionality integrates with services such as PagerDuty to call the appropriate person/group in such a situation.

+The **compute layer** combines points of data to display within a single pixel (depending on screen resolution) according to the summarization method that is most appropriate for your use case.
+However, all calculations are done on the raw data set to ensure you get the most accurate representation of your query.
+For example, you may want to compare your data center's performance between two different years during the holiday period.

 The **storage layer** is designed to be elastic to accommodate an ever-changing number of metrics and sources.
-These is no fixed limit on the amount of data that can be stored in the storage layer.
+There is no fixed limit on the amount of data that can be stored in the storage layer.

 The **data ingestion layer** has been designed to accommodate extremely high data rates (in excess of 1 million points per second).
 It can be scaled appropriately depending on your expected data rates and growth plans.
 Like the storage layer, the data ingestion layer can have its capacity increased as you grow your usage of Wavefront.

-## Wavefront Proxy

 {% include help/proxies_intro.md %}

 In initial deployments you can start with one Wavefront proxy.
-However, to enable fault tolerance and higher data rates, production environments more typically employ a load balancer sending data to multiple Proxies as shown below:
+However, to enable fault tolerance and higher data rates, production environments more typically employ a load balancer sending data to multiple proxies as shown below:

 ![Wavefront architecture load balanced](images/wavefront_architecture_lb.png)

-## Agents
+## Collector Agents

-Agents collect metrics from monitored systems and send them to the Wavefront proxy.
+Collector agents collect metrics from monitored systems and send them to the Wavefront proxy.
 Monitored systems can include hosts, containers, and many different types of applications.
-Wavefront supports many standard agents, including [Telegraf](https://github.com/influxdata/telegraf), [Docker cAdvisor​](https://github.com/google/cadvisor), and others.
+Wavefront supports many standard collector agents, including [Telegraf](https://github.com/influxdata/telegraf), [Docker cAdvisor​](https://github.com/google/cadvisor), and others.

 {% include links.html %}